-Surveys can be a great tool for including more users to contributing with data, without having to learn how to use Ardoq.
-This is especially good for gathering data from the Business side of your organization, as the Surveys look like any other google form with explanatory text.
+Surveys is a great tool for including more users to contribute with data, without having to learn how to use Ardoq.
+This is especially good for gathering data from the Business side of your organization, as the Surveys look like any other form with explanatory text.

 You can create Surveys for specific users/users groups, and they will only have access to create or update what you decide.
 Hidden fields give you the possibility to make sure you can easily find anything coming from the Surveys.

-To create a new Survey, you have two options.
-Either create it from scratch or create it “automatically”.
-“Automatically” in this case, means you auto-generate it from a component and get the type, Workspace, all fields, and all references associated with that component as Survey questions.
-To learn more about creating Surveys, please check out the videos below:
+To create a new Survey, you can either create it from scratch or generate it “automatically”.
+Automatically in this case means you auto-generate it from a component and get the type, Workspace, all fields, and all references associated with that component as Survey questions.

-After your Survey is finished and you want to share it with the contributor(s), open the Survey admin panel by clicking on it on the left Menu:
+After your Survey is finished and you are ready to share it with the contributor(s), open the Survey admin panel by clicking on it on the left Menu:

-Now you see which Surveys are live and not when each survey was last updated, and additional options when clicking on the three-dotted lines.
+Now you can see which Surveys are live and not when each survey was last updated, and additional options when clicking on the three-dotted lines to the left:

-You can now choose which users can access the Survey (they still need the URL), or only specific users.
-Note that only Ardoq Users can get access, but as Survey permissions override workspace permissions, a user with read permissions can still contribute via the Survey. 👌
+Choose which users can access the Survey (they still need the URL), or only specific users.
+Only Ardoq Users can get access, but as Survey permissions override workspace permissions, a user with read permissions can still contribute via the Survey. 👌

 After the correct user(s) have access, you share the URL found at the URL bar when you open the Survey you want to share.